Breadcrumb

 Current Research

-Anton's research primarily focuses on right-wing extremist movements on the Internet, with an emphasis on radicalization processes, and the diffusion of xenophobic rhetoric.
-In his research, Anton Törnberg combines different methods within machine learning such as topic modeling, word embedding, and sentiment analysis along with qualitative text analysis to study large amounts of digital data.
-He also combines social network analysis with text analysis to study how concepts and discourses spread in digital networks.
+Anton’s research primarily focuses on far-right movements on the Internet, with an emphasis on radicalization processes and violent-extremist and xenophobic rhetoric.
+His work combines methods in machine learning—such as topic modeling, word embeddings, and Large Language Models (LLMs)—with qualitative text analysis to study large-scale digital corpora.
+He also integrates social network analysis with text analysis to investigate how concepts and discourses spread across digital networks.

 Collaboration